 The major advisor serves as the coordinator for the advising process and the primary contact person for the committee.
 Furthermore, the major advisor retains the final determination and approval for the prospectus, proposal, and dissertation, including the dissertation manuscript and the research procedures.
-The major advisor is a JWU faculty member or administrator assigned by the program director at the end of Year 2; student preference is considered.
+The major advisor is a faculty member or administrator associated with Johnson & Wales University and assigned by the program director at the end of Year 2.

-- All major advisors should be fulltime employees of the university. - If at any time, a major advisor's full-time status with the university is discontinued, the advising assignment will be managed on a case-by-case basis.
+• If at any time, a major advisor's full-time status with the university is discontinued, the advising assignment will be managed on a case-by-case basis.